GittysHub/LPlate/CURSOR-SESSION-PROMPT.md

 - Instructor names showing as "Instructor" instead of actual names (FIXED)
 - Profile pictures not loading (showing initials instead)
-- Postcode normalization not working properly
+- Postcode normalization not working properly (FIXED)
 - Filter toggles not responding correctly
-- Price sorting not working (should be lowest first)
+- Price sorting not working (should be lowest first) (FIXED)
-- Enter key not triggering search
+- Enter key not triggering search (FIXED)
-- Distance showing in km instead of miles
+- Distance showing in km instead of miles (FIXED)
-- Postcodes not being masked for privacy
+- Postcodes not being masked for privacy (FIXED)
+- Homepage search requiring double-typing (FIXED)
 - Learner names showing as "Learner" instead of actual names
 - Build errors in bookings page
 - Supabase connection issues